 Duplicate submissions will delay the overall processing time and are not eligible for a refund.

-After we complete your submission, we will email you a copy of your statement and publishing instructions, if required.
+After we complete your order, we will email you a copy of your filing and publishing instructions, if required.
+Keep in mind when opening the attachment of your Fictitious Statement filing, it can only be opened on a computer and not on any cell phone device.
 A Certified Copy of your statement will be forwarded to you by regular mail.

 Notice: Applications that are not completed, or no response to correspondence within 5 business days will be voided and you will need to submit a new application.